Caged Heat: Plot

 Along the road, Maggie and Jacqueline steal a couple's car and arrive at a brothel.
 There, Maggie reunites with her friend Crazy Alice.
 Jacqueline calls her friend Sparky, asking him to create fake IDs.
-One of Alice's sex clients turns out to be an undercover officer, who attempts to arrest her and Maggie under suspicions of soliciting a prostitute.
-Both women immobilize the officer and escape.
+One of Alice's sex clients turns out to be an undercover officer, who attempts to arrest her along with Maggie under suspicions of soliciting a prostitute.
+The pair incapacitate the officer and escape.

 Back at the prison, Lavelle, one of the inmates who attempted to escape, is relieved from further therapy based on good behavior, and is given a job at the clinic.
 There, Doctor Randolph makes Belle, who is under sedation, sign a medical form allowing him to perform psychological surgery if she wants parole.
 Randolph then sexually assaults Belle, which is witnessed by Lavelle.
 On the lam, Jacqueline and Maggie attempt a bank robbery, but a gang of male robbers have beaten them to it.
 Officers arrive outside the bank, and the women escape.
 Jacqueline decides to return to the prison to free the other inmates.
 Maggie initially resists, but changes her mind.
 They hijack a transport truck and are driven inside the compound.

 Meanwhile, Lavelle alerts Pandora about Randolph's unethical behavior.
 Pandora injures herself and is taken to the clinic, where she holds Randolph at knifepoint.
 Jacqueline arrives, and holds Randolph and McQueen at gunpoint.
 Jacqueline and Pandora subdue them, where they, along with Belle and Lavelle, attempt to escape.
-Pinter, who is McQueen's assistant warden, sounds an alarm which alerts the prison officers outside.
-The women and the officers engage in a shootout, in which McQueen and Randolph are shot inside.
+Pinter, McQueen's assistant warden, sounds an alarm which alerts the prison officers outside.
+The women and the officers engage in a shootout, in which McQueen and Randolph are shot.
 The women escape into Maggie's car and drive off.